JaeseonSong/JaeseonSong.github.io/README.md

 - Song, J., Breitmeyer, B. G., & Brown, J. M. (In Press) Examining increment thresholds for Gabor patches under hypothetical parvocellular- and magnocellular-biased conditions.
 Attention, Perception, & Psychophysics.
 [See Abstract](https://jov.arvojournals.org/article.aspx?articleid=2784082)
   - Procedure and Stimuli
+    - The steady- and pulsed-pedestal paradigms for the 0.75 cpd condition (left) and an example of 6.0 cpd condition during the test interval (right).
+For the steady-pedestal paradigm (top row), a 6° Gabor patch (sinusoidal grating, Gaussian-windowed) pedestal was presented continuously in the center of a constant surround.
+One half was randomly chosen to have an increment in luminance contrast (while the color contrast remained unchanged) and to serve as the test half while the other half served as the reference half.
+During the test interval, the contrast incremented test half was presented briefly (35.3 ms).
+In the presented instances, the left halves have incremented contrast as the test half, whereas the right halves remain the reference.
+For the pulsed-pedestal paradigm (bottom row), the participant first adapted to the surround luminance, then during the test interval both the test half and the reference half were presented simultaneously.
+For both paradigms, fixation guides were shown continuously.
+Gabor patches and background were either physically equiluminant red or green.

 <p align="center">
   <img src="/assets/Research_Stimuli/CRF.png" alt="Image" width="600">